sorskoot/Tilemap/Thoughts.md

 To merge and split we need can add merger or splitter components.
 Or have more specialized version of the transporter with this functionality build in.
 A separate 'building' would be easiest for now.
 1 in 3 out or 3 in 1 out.
 To have a transporter connect to something.

 Who decides if something can connect?
 Does a target allow something to connect to it or does the source require a specific component to connect to?
 Or maybe just any of them depending on the case.
 Let's take an importer.
 The importer connects an inventory to a transporter.
 So, the importer knows what an inventory is and what a transporter is.
 Do we introduce a 'ConnectableComponent'?

+## Animations

+How will animations be handled?
+Basically, all animations show some sort of progress.
+Whether it's a delay before an item is mined, or an item moves across a belt.
+These animations need to be as smooth as possible and run on the normal update cycle.
+A normal system would not cut it, because that runs on the TPS and not on the normal cycle.
+Also, the animations can be skipped if the distance is too big or when things are outside of the the frustrum or something, but the machines need to produce always.

+What about 2 types of systems?
+TPS bound systems and Frame update bound systems?
+There can be different filters for the frame bound ones.
+Some only need to run when the UI of a machine is open maybe?
+Also, the view distance or something can be of influence.

+For the frame update bound system, that has to have some reference to a Wonderland component so that it can update a position or such.
+This connection could be set up when the entity is created?

+## Building definitions

+Some buildings have an input and/or an output.
+Buildings have a size that is bigger than 1 tile.
+Somehow the tile and direction of these inputs/outputs have to be described.
+Does this have to be done in the BuildingMeta?
+Or somewhere else?

+### in the case of a miner

+Is the produced item placed in the output slot or an inventory?
+Or are input and output slots basically some sort of inventory?